Rakhyvel/Vis-Viva/README.md

         * tisserand plots?
 Or just show me the energy gained/lost for each flyby
     - [ ] expose target periapsis, once it matters to the player (when they build their own depot stations)
     - [ ] allow aero capture when payload has heat shield and player has atmospheric instrument readings
+    - [ ] able to build other stations
+        * game is only over when _all_ crew are dead, not just the starter station
+    - [ ] module swapping and building system for stations
+        * stations should be able to build new modules, jettison existing ones, and maybe upgrade existing ones?
     - [ ] heat management
     - [ ] atmospheric harvesting
         * get H2 from gas giants, NH3 from ice giants, CO2 from venus-worlds